13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 • Surge Pricing — At peak traffic hours surge pricing is applicable

-To build route optimization, you have to simply consider the most relevant factors such as the number and location of all the required stops on the route.
+• To build route optimization, we consider the most relevant factors such as the number and location of all the required stops on the route.

-To be more specific, you can integrate it with the Geo-analytical tools which change the location-based data into representations that can help focus more on the optimization.
+• To be more specific, our developers integrate it with the Geo-analytical tools which change the location-based data into representations that can help focus more on the optimization.

 Read More: Route Optimization – The most underrated feature in the Uber-like application development